 You can use a workaround to get a general impression of not provided keywords.

 The following four approaches are based on single data sources.

 As with all data analysis, you will need to verify against other 3rd party tools.

 1. Scope landing pages

-One alternative approach to finding not provided keywords is to observe the volume of organic traffic for a page.
+One alternative approach to finding organic keywords is to observe the volume of organic traffic for a page.